"Rota Vicentina was a child's dream, not because I already knew it, but because in a way I always imagined myself doing it! ..."

 Had never been in Trojan, however that brief passage left me eager to return.
 Not where the peninsula starts, full of luxury resorts and inventions of men, but to the south where everything takes on a more wild and natural appearance.
 Where we see only the estuary on one side and the sea on the other.
 The dunes fill what is in the middle, with pines and shrubs lining the sandy soil.
 The extensive beach of calm waters and white sand lives up to its beauty.
 I almost didn't let myself go there, however the urge to pedal spoke louder.

 On the other side, there on the horizon, the silhouette of a mountain that I know so well.
 The wild Serra da Arrábida!
 Now seen from afar, its huge and incredible cliffs take on other contours, which despite being somewhat faded by the morning mist, continue to dazzle those who have come to know them so passionately.
-I remembered the thousands of times that I looked, over there, at the vast sandy coast that stretches to the Cabo de Sines, the one I would now go through.
+I remembered the thousands of times that I looked, over there, at the vast sandy coast that stretches to the Sines Cape, the one I would now go through.

 The strip of sand narrowed until I finally left the Sado estuary and I got to Leads.
 From there I knew that I would have to follow the national road always heading south, until I ended up in Santiago do Cacém.
 This first day turned out to be a link between the place where I live and the beginning of the Historical Path, hence it was done practically only by road.
 I couldn't compare it to any of the days that followed.